fikayo-sanni/ductape-docs/docs/fallbacks/overview.md

 ## Using Fallbacks in Features

-Integrate fallbacks into feature workflows:
+Integrate fallbacks into feature features:

 ```typescript
 import { FeatureEventTypes, DataTypes } from '@ductape/sdk/types';